i-am-phi/photon-platform/pages/02.mission/02.principles/10.navigate-hierarchies/article.md

 ---
-title: 'Navigate Hierarchies'
+title: Navigate Hierarchies
-subtitle: 'All systems are composed of hierarchical systems - learn to move in this realm '
+subtitle: All systems are composed of hierarchical systems - learn to move in this realm
-author: /about
 content:
     items: '@self.children'
-child_type: article
-show_gallery: false
 ---

 - understanding the nature of tree-like hierarchical ordering systems is critical to system design